Pomax/are-we-flying/docs/index.md

     // For math purposes, we need an interval in seconds. const interval = ms / 1000;

-    // First, use the code we already wrote to data-fy the flight. const { data } = this;
+    // First, use the code we already wrote for working
+    // with flight information to make the reset of the
+    // work here a bit easier:
+    const { data } = this;
     const converted = Object.assign({}, data);
     convertValues(converted);
     renameData(converted, this.previousValues);
     this.previousValues = converted;

+    // Then, on to the "simulation":

     // Update the current altitude by turning the current elevator
     // trim position into a target pitch and vertical speed, and then